Frequently asked questions about Biochemistry at Wellesley

 Kaye Peterman (Biological Sciences)

-Any of these faculty members would be pleased to discuss options related to biological chemistry at Wellesley.
-Also, most science majors are happy to talk with you about courses and other opportunities at Wellesley.
+Any of these faculty members are available to discuss options related to biochemistry at Wellesley.
+Also, most science majors would be happy to talk with you about courses and other opportunities at Wellesley.